-Steps to access this option:
+Steps to access Last Known Good Configuration:

-1. Start computer and press on F8 before Windows is loaded.
+- Start computer and press on F8 before Windows is loaded.

-2. Highlight the option "Last Known Good Configuration" by using arrows "↑" and "↓" on keyboard.
+- Highlight the option Last Known Good Configuration by using arrows "↑" and "↓" on keyboard.

 After that, wait and see whether Windows can start successfully.
 If it boots as usual, the BKSOD error has been fixed.
-If not, think about what operations you did prior to this error, and then undo the operation in Safe Mode.
+If not, think about what operations you did before this error, and then undo the operation in Safe Mode.
 However, if you can’t remember, you may need to perform more operations.